PyGreSQL/PyGreSQL/docs/download/files.rst

 ============== =

-pg/            the "classic" PyGreSQL module
+pg/            the "classic" PyGreSQL package

 pgdb/          a DB-SIG DB-API 2.0 compliant API wrapper for PyGreSQL

-ext/           the source files for the C extension
+ext/           the source files for the C extension module

 docs/          the documentation directory